seungjaeryanlee/endtoend.ai/_pages/slides.md

 display_front: true
 front_image: /assets/home/slides.png
 front_text: >
-    This is a colleciton of presentation slides summarizing contents of books and state-of-the-art results.
+    This is a collection of presentation slides summarizing contents of books and state-of-the-art results.
 ---